jvandemo/generator-angularjs-library/README.md

 Create standalone AngularJS component libraries is seconds!

-This generator is **NOT** made to generate complete AngularJS applications.

-If you want to generate a complete AngularJS web application with routes, views, etc... then use [generator-angular](https://github.com/yeoman/generator-angular).

-If you want to create a standalone library with filters, directives, services, etc for use in your AngularJS applications, then this generator is just what you need.
+If you want to create a standalone library with filters, directives, services, etc for use in your AngularJS applications, then this generator may just be what you need.

+The generator automatically:

+- creates a complete directory structure with boilerplate code for your AngularJS library
+- creates a complete directory structure for your tests
+- configures Gulp to build your code and automate testing
+- sets up Karma to run your unit tests

+> This generator is **NOT** made to generate complete AngularJS applications.
+If you want to generate a complete AngularJS web application with routes, views, etc then please use [generator-angular](https://github.com/yeoman/generator-angular).

 ## Quick start